Grants are types of gift aid that do not have to be repaid. They may take the form of federal, state or institutional grants.

 How can I see my Lifetime Eligibility Used (LEU) percentage?

-Log on to the National Student Loan Data System (NSLDS)website using your Federal Student Aid PIN and view your LEU.
+Log on to the National Student Loan Data System (NSLDS)website using your Federal Student Aid (FSA) ID and view your LEU.

 The LEU will be found on the Financial Aid Review page.

 Federal Supplemental Educational Opportunity Grant (FSEOG)

 Sources: Federally Funded

 The Federal Supplemental Educational Opportunity Grant (FSEOG) program is for undergraduates with exceptional financial need.
 Pell Grant recipients with the lowest expected family contributions (EFCs) will be considered first for FSEOG.
 Awards range from $500 to $4,000 annually.
 The priority deadline for FSEOG consideration at UMES is January 15th for the following academic year.

 - Student Guide to Higher Education & Financial Aid in Maryland

 When to apply: *For priority consideration students must complete the FAFSA by March 1st.

 For most undergraduates, eligibility for an institutional need or non-need based grant is determined upon receipt of the FAFSA based on direct cost (i.e. tuition, fees, living on-campus, etc.) and, if you apply for financial aid, your demonstrated financial need.
 Eligibility for UMES need and non-need based grants are determined each academic year, which means students are not guaranteed to receive a grant or the same amount they received in a previous year for subsequent academic years.
 Institutional grants are subject to the availability of funds and are awarded based on the following criteria:

 - Must be enrolled full-time (12 credits, UGRD)